sawgrid/WinClassic/README.md

 * Powercord and Vizality users
   * open a terminal in your themes folder and type `git clone https://github.com/SlippingGitty/WinClassic`
 * Goosemod users
-  * ~~Download [WinClassicTheme.js](https://raw.githubusercontent.com/SlippingGitty/WinClassic/master/WinClassicTheme.js) and import the file from the "Local Modules" tab.~~
+  * Download from the Module Store

 ## Devs, Contributors, and other Creditors: